 These are the questions author and theologian C. S. Lewis set out to answer by sliding love under the microscope, teasing out its various forms, and then exploring them in the context of Divine Love.

-In these blinks, we’ll look at the distinct types of love that Lewis identified and how they can help us foster our relationship with God.
+In these summary, we’ll look at the distinct types of love that Lewis identified and how they can help us foster our relationship with God.
 But even if you’re not especially religious, unpacking the different types of love in your life can still help you gain a deeper understanding of them.

 Different types of love can be categorized into two distinct groups, according to what motivates them